abhishekghoshh/ds-algo-cp-problems/docs/graph/RottenOranges.md

         System.out.println(answer);

     }

+    // we have to use any marker on cell that is not 0,1 or 2
+    // because these values will already be present on the matrix
+    // we use anything greater than 2
-    public static int orangesRotting3(int[][] grid) {
+    // we will treat any 2 as the starting time public static int orangesRotting3(int[][] grid) {
         for (int i = 0; i < grid.length; i++)
             for (int j = 0; j < grid[0].length; j++)